project-neon/LegoBrothers/README.md

 - know how to estabilish SSH connections.

-We used the EV3's built-in Bluetooth to pair the Brickman and the MobaXterm software to estabilish a SSH (Secure Shell) connection between the EV3 and our notebooks.
+We used the EV3's built-in Bluetooth to pair the Brickman and the [MobaXterm](https://mobaxterm.mobatek.net/)software to estabilish a SSH (Secure Shell) connection between the EV3 and our notebooks.

 There are several nice tutorials avaiable, such as the one included in the ev3dev [docs](https://www.ev3dev.org/docs/tutorials/) page, and the [EV3python](https://sites.google.com/site/ev3python/) tutorials by community member Nigel Ward.